 LiveAction’s strength has always been the ability to not only provide visibility and assurance to critical application traffic across the WAN, LAN, and Wireless environment but to also arm and equip network operators the ability to change QoS policy on the fly.

-The further growth of SD-WAN, and a mixed environment of one now perhaps, further makes LiveNX the unified network management platform that can provide the level of application assurance that end users demand in this age of digital transformation.
+The further growth of software-defined WAN, and a mixed environment of one now perhaps, further makes LiveNX the unified network management platform that can provide the level of application assurance that end users demand in this age of digital transformation.